 Sometimes, the only fly in the ointment in an otherwise perfect working environment is the mindset we’ve developed over the years.
 To soar up through the company, every person requires vigilance to get the better of the challenges that lurk around the corner.

 It’s no secret that each individual is in a bit of quandary when it comes to finding the right balance between work and rest.
-The problems at night time are generally attributed to overwork, lack of mental focus, and the disability to quiet the mind.
+The problems at night time are generally attributed to overwork, lack of mental focus, and the inability to quiet the mind.

 The idea of facilitating the process to identify early signs of depression is in desperate need of support from scientific research, and case studies.
 The rising rates of depression trigger the red-alarm, which implies that it’s about time that society understands the seriousness of the situation.

-The WHO (World Health Organization) discloses information regarding the percentage of people who are having a hard time focusing due to mental disorders.
-It’s been estimated that around 350 million people all across the globe, are diagnosed with depression, and the unofficial stats are indicating an even higher percentage on a global level.
+It is estimated that around 350 million people all across the globe, are diagnosed with depression, and the unofficial stats are indicating an even higher percentage on a global level.

 To handle this issue, experts in human behaviour and psychology have presented a variety of practices with an idea to prevent burnout and reduce the intensity of overwhelming stress.
 Even if you love and immerse in your job, that’s not sufficient for rising above depression due to the constant exposure to mental pressure.